 The SMB and SME segment will propel the growth of enterprise infrastructure solutions as enterprise networking will be one of the key trends that we will come to see this year.

 How do you look at the concept of data localisation?
 Will it increase the datacenter business in India or would there be some other impact?

 Capital expenditure, operating expenditure, along with regulatory compliances and security guidelines impact the decision of enterprises in setting up datacenters.
-Depending on the criticality of data being processed in the datacenter, organizations also take a decision on whether they want their assets stored in one place or different places so as to have multiple backup and redundancies for the data involved.
-For most companies, customer data is akin to their intellectual property and ensuring its security and 24×7 availability is of outmost importance for business continuity.
+Depending on the criticality of data being processed in the datacenter, organizations also take a decision on whether they want their assets stored in one place or different places so as to have multiple backups and redundancies for the data involved.
+For most companies, customer data is akin to their intellectual property and ensuring its security and 24×7 availability is of utmost importance for business continuity.

 What are the major challenges that datacenter segment face today and how they could be overcome?

 Bandwidth: The growing demand for increased network bandwidth is one of the most critical issues faced by datacenters.
-With operators adding more of the same devices to the network to meet the growing demands they face a huge challenge in their quest to efficiently scale bandwidth in the modern datacenters.
+With operators adding more of the same devices to the network to meet the growing demands they face a huge challenge in their quest to efficiently scale bandwidth in modern datacenters.

 Connectivity: The role of datacenters has evolved in the last few years.
 With companies and organizations seeking 24×7 access and connectivity to data it is important to have a solution that allows for this.

 Power availability: Power and heat continue to be a grave issue in the battle for datacentre architectures.
-However, vendors have spent much time trying to reduce power consumption along with boosting the performance.
+However, vendors have spent much time trying to reduce power consumption along with boosting performance.
 Our Smart Mods and Smart Cabinets help in reducing the power consumption thereby reducing operating costs.